Grouping Data¶

 prefixed with a ‘ <’, or ‘-’ in unified (-u) mode.
 You’ll need to do a little

-post-processing on the output to remove the diff characters, so comm
+post-processing on the output to remove the diff characters, so comm is often

 an easier choice.